mims-harvard/nimfa/docs/source/index.rst

 .. note:: `Short presentation`_ about MF - Matrix Factorization Techniques for Data Mining library is available.

-.. note:: `Document describing possible visualizations` is available.
+.. note:: `Document describing possible visualizations`_ is available.
 These visualizations will be included in near-future
-		  releases of the library and possibly some supported as widgets when integration to Orange will be done.
+		  release of the library and possibly some supported as widgets when integration with Orange will be done.

 .. _Document describing possible visualizations: http://helikoid.si/mf/visualizations_MF.pdf